 2.1 Analytic Methods.
 Our analytic approach consists of two main steps (Figure 1).
 The first step estimates the contribution of earlier detection to gains in life expectancy (component [1]).
 We began with all-cause incidence-based case fatality rates (hereafter “fatality rates”) by tumor size (Section 2.2).
-We adjusted these fatality rates for overdiagnosis (Section 2.3).
+We adjusted these fatality rates for overdiagnosis because overdiagnosed cases artificially lower observed fatality rates (Section 2.3).
 The adjusted tumor size-specific fatality rates served as input to demographic life tables that produced tumor size-specific life expectancies in 1975 and 2002 (see eAppendix C for example of life table calculations).
-We calculated overall life expectancy as the weighted average of tumor-size specific life expectancies, where the weights corresponded to the annual distribution of incident breast cancers by tumor sizeThe gain in life expectancy was then computed as the difference in overall life expectancy.
-Next, we utilized an established demographic method (Kitagawa decomposition) to estimate how much of this gain was due to changes in the annual distribution of incident breast cancers by tumor size (i.e., more small tumors over time) and improvements in adjusted all-cause fatality rates.
+We calculated overall life expectancy in 1975 and 2002 as the weighted average of tumor-size specific life expectancies, where the weights corresponded to the annual distribution of incident breast cancers by tumor size also adjusted to overdiagnosis (overdiagnosed cases artificially raise the observed proportion of tumors, especially smaller sized).
+The gain in life expectancy was then computed as the difference in overall life expectancy for cohorts formed in 1975 and 2002 and followed forward 10 years.
+Next, we utilized an established demographic method (Kitagawa decomposition16) to estimate how much of this gain was due to changes in the annual distribution of incident breast cancers by tumor size (i.e., more small tumors over time) and improvements in adjusted all-cause fatality rates.

 The second step estimates the contribution of advances in breast cancer treatment (component [2]) and advances in the treatment of other diseases (component [3]) on gains in life expectancy.
-We began with fatality rates by tumor size (breast cancer and all other causes).
+We began with cause-specific fatality rates by tumor size (breast cancer and all other causes).
 We then adjusted these rates for overdiagnosis.
 The adjusted tumor size- and cause-specific fatality rates served as the input to demographic life tables (one for breast cancer and the other for all other causes) that produce corresponding life-years in 1975 and 2002.
-We then utilized a related demographic method (Beltrán-Sánchez decomposition) to estimate how much of the contribution of improvements in adjusted all-cause fatality rates was due to improvements in adjusted fatality rates from breast cancer and from all other causes.
+We then utilized a related demographic method (Beltrán-Sánchez decomposition17) to estimate how much of the contribution of improvements in adjusted all-cause fatality rates was due to improvements in adjusted fatality rates from breast cancer and from all other causes.
 The three components, all of which we derive from life tables, sums to the total gain in life expectancy.
 We did not report any sampling uncertainty in the gain in life expectancy or its three components because our calculations used registry data that fully captured the mortality experience of defined populations.17 We mathematically describe the methods in eAppendix D-G.